 Your main means of carry for the L19 is going to be the nylon pouch.

-This is a directional pouch, and allows for bezel up carry only.
+This is a directional pouch and allows for bezel-up carry only.
 The light will not go into the pouch in the other direction.

 You’ll note that this means the tactical ring goes through the small end of the pouch.
 When removing the light, the tactical ring will catch a bit.
-The tactical ring is removable (though it is very reluctant to slide over one of the o-rings (a good thing)), and if you use the light in this pouch but don’t really need the tac ring, you’ll likely want it remove for ease of access.
+The tactical ring is removable (though it is very reluctant to slide over one of the o-rings (a good thing)), and if you use the light in this pouch but don’t really need the tac ring, you’ll likely want it removed for ease of access.